renatomolina/krakatoa-compiler/README.md

 This is a compiler from a small language called krakatoa

-Here is some code of language
+Here is a simple piece of code of krakatoa

 ```Java
 class A {